 Sas Rigais, Mountain summit in South Tyrol, Italy

-The first recorded ascent happened in 1878 when Giorgio Bernard, Giovanni Bernard, Bruno Wagner, and Eduard Niglutsch reached the summit.
-This early climb marked the beginning of modern mountaineering on this peak.
+The first recorded ascent took place in 1878, when a group formed by Giorgio Bernard, Giovanni Bernard, Bruno Wagner, and Eduard Niglutsch reached the top.
+That climb opened the way for future mountaineers exploring this part of the Dolomites.

 The name Sass Rigais comes from the Ladin language and refers either to a vertical rock face or to deer that once lived in this area.
 This local naming tradition reflects the long connection between the mountain and the people who live nearby.